 CAT 2018 Marking Scheme

 The total marks allotted for CAT Exam is 300.
-All the questions will carry equal weightage.
 Candidates will be awarded 3 marks for every correct answer.
 There is 1/3rd negative marking in the question paper while an incorrect response will lead to deduction of 1 mark.
 There is no deduction of marks for questions not attempted and subjective questions.

 The marking scheme applicable for CAT 2018 is indicated below: